-We’re not all alike on this front, but I definitely know that I am an early morning person, though probably more by conditioning than any kind of natural predisposition.
+We’re not all alike on this front, but I definitely know that I'm an early morning person, though probably more by conditioning than any kind of natural predisposition.
 That doesn’t mean I bounce out of bed like a spring chicken, I’m quite the opposite most of the time actually.

 However, I do know that once I’ve beaten the duvet monster off and got myself vertical, the first few hours of each day are by far and away my most productive.
 That means that I often try to get my training done at that time whilst the going is good.

-The alarm usually goes off around 6am (if my young children Bobby and Bethany haven't already decided it’s time we should all be up drawing with felt tips on the laminate flooring before then) and then often it’s a 30 min run or a 40 min swim session before coffee and breakfast.
+The alarm usually goes off around 6am (if my young children Bobby and Bethany haven't already decided it’s time we should all be up drawing with felt tips on the laminate flooring before) and then often it’s a 30-minute run or a 40-minute swim session before coffee and breakfast.

-It’s probably the number 1 reason I still manage to train on more days than I don’t at this point in my life.
-Handily, it also keeps training away from tea time, bath time and bedtime story reading, which are things that we make a big effort to prioritise as a family when I am working at home.
+It’s probably the number one reason I still manage to train on more days than I don’t at this point in my life.
+Handily, it also keeps training away from tea time, bath time and bedtime story reading, which are things that we make a big effort to prioritise as a family when I'm working at home.

 Some people just cap the level of commitment they’re willing to put in once a goal is established, but I’ve always found that tough once I’ve signed up for something, as I have this itch to just do a little more preparation.

-I’ve found that having one main big but manageable goal each year seems to work well for me, and most recently I’ve aimed for things like long distance trail running races, a long distance paddling event or some swim/run events.
+I’ve found that having one big but manageable goal each year seems to work well, and most recently I’ve aimed for things like long distance trail running races, a long distance paddling event or some swim/run events.

-These have been ‘manageable’ in the sense that they mainly involve training for 1 sport at a time rather than trying to do 3 or more sports, whilst being scary and exciting enough to actually stimulate some training on the days you don’t feel much like heading out.
+These have been ‘manageable’ in the sense that they mainly involve training for one sport at a time rather than trying to do three or more sports, whilst being scary and exciting enough to actually stimulate some training on the days you don’t feel much like heading out.

 Something that took me a very, very long time to come to terms with was the idea that you really can do a meaningful training session that lasts for half an hour or less.

-When I was putting in 20+ hour training weeks, the only 30 min sessions I did were recovery ones, most were 90 min or more in length.
-I now regularly tell myself that even a 15 or 20 min session is worth getting in, if it’s all you’ll do during a particular day.
-For me this means that a hard 2 or 3 mile run with a very brief warm up and cool down is a session in it’s own right.
+When I was putting in 20+ hour training weeks, the only 30-minute sessions I did were recovery ones, and most were 90 minutes or more in length.
+I now regularly tell myself that even a 15 or 20-minute session is worth getting in, even if it’s all you’ll do during a particular day.
+For me this means that a hard 3-mile run with a very brief warm up and cool down is a session in its own right.

-To most hardened endurance athletes 15 minutes would be considered a joke of a session, but the actual difference between 15 min of hard running and 0 minutes (with your backside wearing a deeper and deeper groove in the office chair or couch) is HUGE.
+To most hardened endurance athletes, 15 minutes would be considered a joke of a session, but the actual difference between 15 minutes of hard running and 0 minutes (with your backside wearing a deeper and deeper groove in the office chair or couch) is HUGE.